 Homeopathic, natural, complementary, or at-home cataract “cures” or “treatments” do not work.
 They can put you at risk of damaging your vision.

-People who develop cataracts may wish for a cure so they can avoid surgery, but unfortunately, there are no alternatives to eventually removing the natural lens of the eye and replacing it with an artificial lens.
+People who develop cataracts may wish for a cure to avoid surgery.
+Unfortunately, there are no effective homeopathic alternatives to surgery.

 Cataracts are a common eye disease in older adults, as proteins in the lens of your eye begin to break down.

-You are not likely to notice cataracts until they have grown for several years, leading to significant vision changes, including blind spots, hazy or blurry vision, or less colorful vision.
-Your optometrist or ophthalmologist will diagnose a cataract when they see one forming, which is often well before the spot begins to change your vision.
+You are not likely to notice cataracts until they have grown for several years, leading to significant vision changes, including the following:

 Homeopathy, or homeopathic medicine, is a system of alternative treatments predominantly developed in Germany about 200 years ago.
 It borrows concepts from other cultures’ medical traditions, like ayurvedic medicine from India or energy work from Chinese medicine.

 There is no scientific evidence that homeopathic treatments work.
-While some complementary or integrative health treatments can support allopathic or traditional Western medical treatments (like providing massage to those undergoing cancer treatment, for example), using only homeopathic and “natural” remedies can be damaging to your health.
+While some complementary or integrative health treatments can support allopathic or traditional Western medical treatments (like providing massage to those undergoing cancer treatment, for example), using only homeopathic and “natural” remedies can damage your health.

 - Calcarea carbonica